MicrosoftDocs/Viva/Viva/solutions/data-lakes/viva-insights.md

 # Viva Insights Data Lake Solution

-You can use this Data Lake Solution to extract, transform, and load (ETL) Microsoft Viva Insights data into a database and then report it through Power BI as an end-user platform.
+You can use this Data Lake Solution to extract, transform, and load (ETL) Microsoft Viva Insights data into a database and then report on it through Power BI as an end-user platform.
 The key features of this workload:

-- Automated pipeline to avoid manual interaction with the Viva Insights query builder platform.
+- Automated pipeline to avoid manual interaction with the Viva Insights Query designer.
 - Instructions and guidelines on managing and loading Viva Insights historical data.
 - Utilizing an open source scripting language (Spark) to enable reusability of the script in other platforms and tools.
 - Leveraging Azure Synapse for a seamless, easy-to-manage workspace to implement the solution.